onc-healthit/lantern-back-end/README.md

     This starts all of the following services:
     * **PostgreSQL** - application database
     * **LanternMQ (RabbitMQ)** - the message queue (localhost:15672)
-    * **Capability Querier** - queries the endpoints for their capability statements once a day.
-Kicks off the initial query immediately.
+    * **Capability Querier** - queries the endpoints for their FHIR Capability Statements every 23 hours.
+Starting the service the first time will also query the endpoints.
-    * **Capability Receiver** - receives the capability statements from the queue, peforms validations and saves the results to fhir_endpoints_info
+    * **Capability Receiver** - receives the Capability Statements from the queue, performs validations and saves the results to the database table `fhir_endpoints_info`
     * **Endpoint Manager** - sends endpoints to the capability querying queues

-2. **If you have a clean database or want to update the data in your database**
+2. **If you have a clean database or want to update the data in your database**, run the following command to update the endpoint lists found in the production resources directory, `lantern-back-end/resources/prod_resources`.
-    1. Run the following command with the Lantern project running to update your endpoint resource files found in `lantern-back-end/resources/prod_resources`.
-This command will automatically query all the endpoint sources listed in EndpointResourceList.json, which can be found in `lantern-back-end/resources/prod_resources`, and it will also query CHPL for it's list of endpoint list sources.
-This command will also query NPPES for their endpoint and npi data files, cut out all the entries in the npi data file that are not organization entries, and then create a copy of each file and reduce them to 1000 lines for development resources and save them in `lantern-back-end/resources/dev_resources` Resources can be moved from `lantern-back-end/resources/prod_resources` to `lantern-back-end/resources/dev_resources` to be used in the development environment.

      ```bash
       make update_source_data
       ```
-    -Note: Google chrome must be installed in order to run this command and run the webscrapers needed for certain list sources.

-    Run the following command to only query the endpoint sources listed in EndpointResourceList.json, which can be found in `lantern-back-end/resources/prod_resources`, and CHPL for it's list of endpoint list sources.
-       ```bash
-      make update_source_data_prod
-      ```
+      This command will automatically query all the endpoint sources listed in `EndpointResourceList.json` for their endpoints.
+It will also query CHPL for its list of endpoint list sources, which is saved to `CHPLEndpointResourcesList.json`, and then query the endpoint lists (that have parsers written for them) for their endpoints.
+It then saves the first 10 endpoints from each list into their own files in the development resources directory, lantern-back-end/resources/dev_resources.
+It then queries NPPES for its endpoint and NPI data files, cut out all the entries in the NPI data file that are not organization entries, and then creates a copy of each file and reduce them to 1000 lines for development purposes.

+     **Note**: Resources can be moved from lantern-back-end/resources/prod_resources to lantern-back-end/resources/dev_resources to be used in the development environment.

-    -Note: Google chrome must be installed in order to run this command and run the webscrapers needed for certain list sources.
+     **Note**: Google Chrome must be installed in order to run this command and run the webscrapers needed for certain list sources.

+     **Note**: If you only want to query the endpoint sources without also querying NPPES, you can run `make update_source_data_prod` (see **Production Environment** section).

     2. Run the following command to begin populating the database using the data found in `lantern-back-end/resources/dev_resources`.
 You must be running Lantern with a development environment by using the command `make run` to start up Lantern.
     -Note: Since you are doing development, use the `dev_resources` directory as it contains less endpoints which reduces unnecessary load on the servers hosting the endpoints we are querying.